Self-Sabotaging behavior: Here’s Why You Want To Fail

 When something seems to be going well like a blossoming relationship, a developing friendship, or landing a dream job that has me over the moon, it never lasts – not because I can’t maintain it, but because I unconsciously sabotage it.

+Therefore, I end up heartbroken by my own foolish decisions.
+I make no effort to maintain connections with those who were once like siblings to me.
 I’ve forfeited incredible opportunities because I didn’t play by the rules, and sometimes, I wonder what I could have had.

 Whatever happens, I revert to a subpar life situation – dwelling in despair and wondering how I went so wrong.
 However, acknowledging that a part of me wants to fail is the hardest pill to swallow, but the most important.